 As far as research is concerned, my main areas of interest are concerned with the computational complexity of algebraic structures; see here for some more information about the research in the department and, for more details about my own research (such as my research interests, a list of my publications and the names of those people I have been lucky enough to collaborate with) see the links in the menu bar on the right.

 The Department concentrates resources and coordinates activities in five overlapping research themes.
 The themes are primarily an expression of the major research strengths and directions of the Department, but also serve to coordinate activities and initiatives; see here for some more details.
-Before retirement I was a member of the "Algorithms: Complexity and Engineering" (ACE) research theme; you can find some information about this particular theme here.
-I was also involved in other groups and projects in the University; for example, I was a member of the Leicester Judgment and Decision Making Research Group and I am a partner in the CoDiMa (CCP in the area of Computational Discrete Mathematics) project.
+I am a member of the "Algorithms: Complexity and Engineering" (ACE) research theme; you can find some information about this particular theme here.
+Before my retirement I was also involved in other groups and projects in the University; for example, I was a member of the Leicester Judgment and Decision Making Research Group.
+With regards to external projects I am a partner in the CoDiMa (CCP in the area of Computational Discrete Mathematics) project.

 As far as my teaching was concerned, I taught a wide range of different courses over the years.
 My main teaching interests for much of my career concerned the theoretical aspects of Computer Science and, in particular, how to motivate our students to appreciate the need for studying such subjects.
 For some information about the teaching I undertook, see the link in the menu bar on the right.

 If you want to get in touch then my postal and e-mail addresses are included at the top of this page.
-If you don't know me and want to send me an e-mail then please read the information about e-mailing me here first; following the simple suggestions I've included there will greatly increase your chance of getting a reply!
+If you don't know me and want to send me an e-mail then please read the information about e-mailing me here first; following the simple suggestions I've included on that page will greatly increase your chance of getting a reply!